1913 Alberta general election: Results

 The final result was the Liberal Party, under its new leader, Arthur L. Sifton, won a third term in office, defeating the Conservative Party, which was once again led by Edward Michener.
-Liberal party candidates took 49 percent of the vote and with the election of 38 members, the party took 68 percent of the seats in the Legislature.
+Liberal party candidates took 49 per cent of the vote and with the election of 38 members, the party took 68 per cent of the seats in the Legislature.

-The votes were split almost evenly between the Conservatives and Liberals with a difference of 4 percent separating the two parties.
-The opposition Conservatives received a larger proportion of the votes than it had done in 1909 (45 percent versus 32 in 1909) and increased its seat count to 17 from 2, while the Liberals again got more votes than any other party and won many of the new seats, allowing them to hang onto a majority of seats in the legislative assembly.
+The votes were split almost evenly between the Conservatives and Liberals with a difference of 4 per cent separating the two parties.
+The opposition Conservatives received a larger proportion of the votes than it had done in 1909 (45 per cent versus 32 in 1909) and increased its seat count to 17 from 2, while the Liberals again got more votes than any other party and won many of the new seats, allowing them to hang onto a majority of seats in the legislative assembly.

 In the Rocky Mountain constituency, the Socialist vote doubled but the vote for the Conservative candidate went up even more, to make that candidate the winner, and the Socialist Party lost its only seat in the Assembly.

 Oddly, the Assembly elected in 1913 never had its full complement of MLAs, as C.W.
 Cross was elected to two seats (one in Edmonton and the Edson seat).
 When this happened elsewhere, such as in 1896, when Laurier was elected as MP in both the riding of Saskatchewan, North-West Territories (including part of what would be Alberta) (the provisional district of Saskatchewan) and a seat in Quebec, the double winner resigned one of the seats.
 But in Alberta from 1913 to 1917, Cross held both seats.